Splendor-Mobile-Game/ServerSide/README.md

 Reaction named **CreateRoom** inserts changes to game objects.
 Their structure is stored [here](src/main/java/com/githib/splendor_mobile_game/game/model).

 Basically reactions are handling game logic which structure is implemented in package `game.model`.

+## How to commit new code to repository?

+There is a protected `main` branch which stores "production" code.
+In order to avoid code destroying, the default branch is `develop`.
+We don't want to work directly on it, because few users may be editing the same files.
+Instead - you must create a new branch which will be a temporal storage for any additional code that you've created.